fgrehm/vagrant-lxc/README.md

 Please review the [Troubleshooting](https://github.com/fgrehm/vagrant-lxc/wiki/Troubleshooting) wiki page + [known bugs](https://github.com/fgrehm/vagrant-lxc/issues?labels=bug&page=1&state=open)
-list if you have a problem and feel free to use the [issue tracker](https://github.com/fgrehm/vagrant-lxc/issues) to ask questions, propose new functionality and / or report bugs.
+list if you have a problem and feel free to use the [issue tracker](https://github.com/fgrehm/vagrant-lxc/issues) propose new functionality and / or report bugs.

 ## Donating